burrito-brothers/shiba/README.md

 ## Usage

-A report will only be generated when problem queries are detected.
+To get started, try out shiba locally.
 To verify shiba is actually running, you can run your tests with SHIBA_DEBUG=true.

 ```ruby
 # Install